2025 Texas wildfires: Background

-Dormant fire season

-From Mid-February to Mid-April, vegetation is often dead or dormant.
-Combined with dry winds, low humidity, and La Niña-related conditions, fuels can ignite more easily—and once started, fires spread rapidly due to these atmospheric patterns.
-This timeframe sees elevated wildfire activity in the absence of vegetation green-up.

-Brad Smith of Texas A&M Forest Service notes this aligns with La Niña cycles, which intensify dryness and wind in winter into spring.

-Growing-season peak

-From March to May, as vegetation greens up and then dries, especially after a wet winter, the combination of abundant grass fuel, warmer, drier weather, and occasional lightning can ignite severe wildfires.
-These months contribute to a significant proportion of the state's largest fires.

-Year-round risk

-Over time, Texas has seen a trend toward year-round wildfire risk, driven by changing land use, climate trends, and increased human activity.
-According to Fire Chief Wes Moorehead, what used to be two distinct seasons have blurred, as fire conditions now show up in all months.
-This is further compounded by climate change, which has extended "fire weather"—days combining heat, dryness, and wind—raising wildfire potential across the state.
+While "fire season" varies every year in Texas, most wildfires occur in between February and April.
+However, there is an increasing fire danger all year-round.
+Fire conditions can be exacerbated by drought, strong winds, La Niña, and vegetation growth.
+Climate change is leading to increased temperatures, lower humidity levels, and drought conditions that are happening more often.

 Summary

-Texas’s 2025 wildfire season began early, with dry fuels, strong winds, and low humidity contributing to heightened fire danger across many regions.
+Texas's 2025 wildfire season began early, with dry fuels, strong winds, and low humidity contributing to heightened fire danger across many regions.
 In March, several major grass and brush fires ignited across the Texas Panhandle and Central Texas.

 One of the most significant fires was the Crabapple Fire in Gillespie County, which burned about 9,858 acres and destroyed or threatened numerous structures.
 The fire was fully contained by March 21.

 As the season progressed, dry vegetation and drought stress increasingly primed much of East and Central Texas for fire outbreaks.
-Governor Greg Abbott recently raised the state’s Wildland Fire Preparedness Level to Level 3 in response to wildfire activity exceeding 3,000 acres in recent weeks.
+Governor Greg Abbott recently raised the state's Wildland Fire Preparedness Level to Level 3 in response to wildfire activity exceeding 3,000 acres in recent weeks.

 Texas A&M Forest Service reports that in a recent reporting period, they responded to 25 new fire incidents burning 379.2 acres statewide, indicating that while many fires are small, the environment remains capable of producing larger events.

 State and federal agencies remain on heightened alert, as much of the eastern half of Texas currently has dry vegetation and elevated fire potential.
 The Texas Fire Potential Update indicates that Central and East Texas will see moderate initial attack fire potential, with short windows of higher danger where conditions allow.

-Because the wildfire season in Texas is still active, especially in brush, grass, and edge areas, additional ignitions and fire growth are possible through late spring and summer, particularly under dry, windy, or drought-stressed conditions.